Steiner-254/Cyfrin-Updraft-Course/Advanced/Smart Contract Security/S2 Whats Is A Smart Contract Audit/Lesson4.md

 - Formal verification is a broad term for deploying formal methods to affirm the correctness of hardware or software.
 Often, these methods involve converting the codebase into mathematical expressions and deploying mathematical proofs to authenticate that the code does or doesn't do something specific.
 - A popular formal verification approach is symbolic execution.
 This method converts your Solidity function into math or a set of boolean expressions.
 Manticore, Certora, Z3 stand tall in this domain.
 - We will delve deeper into formal verification in later sections.

+## AI Tools: Not Quite There Yet
+- Lastly but importantly, AI tools offer another dimension to imagine code auditing functionalities.
+However, despite their potential, they have some distance to cover before they provide substantial value for securing a codebase.
+At present, using AI tools could serve as a sanity check or aid in looking for something quickly, but if a project suggests it has been audited by an AI tool like `ChatGPT`, it is best to be skeptical and question if the project takes security seriously.
+- There's a great GitHub repo by ZhangZhuoSJTU that illustrates examples of bugs that are detectable by machines and those that aren't.
+Check it out **[here](https://github.com/ZhangZhuoSJTU/Web3Bugs)**.